British Columbia Electric Railway: New Westminster–Chilliwack (Fraser Valley Branch)

 By early 1911, the line averaged 900 passengers a week.
 Service ran twice daily, with a third train service added on April 1, 1911.
 To prepare for the royal visit of the Duke and Duchess of Connaught and their daughter, Princess Patricia, car number 1304 was lavishly outfitted for a royal train ride.
 The exterior was repainted and the royal coat of arms was affixed to it, and the Connaught name was printed on the sides of the car.
 Seats and partitions were removed to instead house a living room with carpets, curtains, and chairs.
-After the royal visit, the car was reverted back to its original state for normal operations.
+After the royal visit, the car was reverted to its original state for normal operations.

 In 1930, due to the Great Depression, several larger stations along the Fraser Valley line were closed and its agents were transferred to other stations.
 The closed stations became flag stops.
-By March 27, 1931 passenger counts had dropped from a peak of 1,200 per week to less than 400 a week.
+By March 27, 1931, passenger counts had dropped from a peak of 1,200 per week to less than 400 a week.
 Due to the drop in ridership, the midday train service was cut and service reverted to two trains daily.
 The midday train later resumed service on February 18, 1939, but milk trains number 500 and 501 were discontinued.
 During World War II, worker shortages and the loss of milk trains caused more stations to close and become flag stops.
 Station attendants only worked in the Cloverdale, Langley, Abbotsford, and Chilliwack stations.

 The final day of service for the Fraser Valley line was September 30, 1950.
-Trains were decorated and adorned with BCER mascot "Reddy Kilowatt", and the last train to Chilliwack departed with dignitaries, the BCER president, and old conductors on board.
+Trains were decorated and adorned with electricity mascot Reddy Kilowatt, and the last train to Chilliwack departed with dignitaries, the BCER president, and old conductors on board.

 Vorce Station is a modest utilitarian passenger tram shelter, originally constructed at the foot of Nursery Street in Burnaby BC as part of the British Columbia Electric Railway Company's Burnaby Lake Interurban Line.
-In 1977 it was relocated to the grounds of the Burnaby Village Museum.
+In 1977, it was relocated to the grounds of the Burnaby Village Museum.